 Snapshots are used to save the state of a resource at a specific point in time.
 Both disk and virtual machine snapshots are supported.

-Creating snapshots from disks
+Creating disk snapshots

-• The virtual disk is attached to a virtual machine that is powered off.
+• The VM is powered off.

 spec: